wduquette/molt/notes/journal.md

 *   MoltList should maybe be a newtype with helper methods.
     *   Or, possibly, Value should have additional helper methods and `From<T>` implementations, e.g., `From<&MoltValue>`, `From<&Vec<String>>`

+### 2019-07-02 (Tuesday)
+*   Had an idea for command context far too early this morning.
+    *   `Interp` contains a `HashMap<Context,Any>`, where `Context` is a unique identifier type.
+    *   The application passes a data structure to the `Interp` and gets a `Context` back.
+    *   Later, the application can pass the context to a mutable `Interp` and get a mutable reference to their data structure back.
+    *   For commands with context, just pass the `Context` as the context value; the command then retrieves the mutable data structure it really wants; and no `RefCell` is needed.
+    *   Give this a try.

 ### 2019-06-30 (Sunday)
 *   Added the "time" command yesterday, and was a little surprised at how